DevicBruno/zitadel-task/README.md

 - ZITADEL key.json file (I am sending it via email)
   - Place the received key.json file in the `backend` folder before running the application
   - Note: This file contains sensitive authentication information and should not be pushed
+- Available ports:
+  - Port 3000 for the frontend application
+  - Port 8080 for the backend service
+  - Please ensure these ports are not in use by other applications

 ## Quick Start